 k-Anonymization is nothing new, but its practicality is.
 Custom coding and ETL processes have historically slowed the technique’s time-to-data and scalability, but Immuta has made it even easier to implement with a built-in feature that applies k-anonymization on the fly based on a simple policy that can be enforced on any database across your organization — eliminating the manual, code-based or ETL approaches.
 This enables you to rapidly derive value from any sensitive data set without worrying about legal and privacy concerns and without creating data copies.

-The rapid community spread of COVID-19 has laid bare how critical it is to share health data as quickly as possible in order to predict outbreaks, conduct contact tracing and route critical medical supplies and PPE.
+The rapid community spread of COVID-19 laid bare how critical it is to share health data as quickly as possible in order to predict outbreaks, conduct contact tracing, and route critical medical supplies and PPE.
 However, privacy can’t be sacrificed for speed, and without utility, data-driven decisions can’t be made. k-Anonymization can help transform, analyze and share secure data at scale, making it an important privacy-enhancing technique, not just now, but well into the future.

 Don’t wait to start implementing PETs to protect your data.
 Learn how with our guide to Reducing Re-Identification Risk in Health Data.